 The 12-Step treatment model was the first mass recovery method offered in the United States way back in 1935.
-Non 12-Step programs started establishing themselves in the mid-1970s — giving the 12 Step method a 40-year head start.
+Non 12-Step programs, like SMART Recovery and Women for Sobriety, started establishing themselves in the mid-1970s — giving the 12 Step method a 40-year head start.

 Because of this increased popularity, most of us know someone who has been to an Alcoholics Anonymous meeting or a 12 Step rehab.
 And even though their experiences may not have been stellar, it still makes the 12 Step method feel familiar.

 Since the 12 Step model is more prevalent, there are more 12 Step rehabs.
 This means that it can be more difficult to get into the available Non-12 Step rehabs.
 When someone is needing addiction treatment right away, they may choose to forego their preferred treatment style in order to be treated right away.

 Since 12 Step was the only recovery method for so long, many government-run centers adopted 12 Step programming.
 This means that people who don’t have abundant resources often have no choice but to attend these low-cost or free 12 Step drug or alcoholism treatment programs.

 However, Non 12 Step rehab centers have been gaining popularity in recent years, offering an alternative for people that know 12 Step isn’t the most effective treatment method for them.

 What Does a Non 12 Step Rehab Treat?

 - Prescription drugs (including Xanax and Ambien)